jamestalmage/forking-tap/readme.md

 });
 ```

-And splits it into three different files (one for each test):
+And splits it into multiple files with one test each:

 ```js
 require('tap').mochaGlobals();